Isabel Godin des Odonais: Isabel's journey

 On 1 October 1769 a 42-person party set out for the ship: Isabel, her servant Joachim, Isabel's two brothers Antoine and Eugenio Gramesón, Isabel's ten-year-old nephew Joaquin, three servants: Rosa, Elvia, and Heloise, thirty-one Indians, and three Frenchman.
 The route across the Andean mountains and Amazon Basin was arduous, made worse by the recent devastation by smallpox of the mission station at Canelos (in present-day Pastaza Province), depriving the party of valuable support nine days into their journey.
 They found two Indian survivors who agreed to repair a forty-foot canoe, in which they continued down the Amazon.

 The river journey proved difficult, with the canoe unmanageable.
 The Indians from Canelos deserted them, and one of the party drowned trying recover the hat of one of the Frenchmen.
 With the canoe weighed down by supplies, the party set up camp and sent Joachim and one of the Frenchmen ahead in the canoe, so they could return with extra transport.
 Waiting for Joachim to return, the others began to suffer from infected insect bites.
 Infection killed Isabel's nephew Joaquin, then Rosa and Elvia, the remaining Frenchmen and Isabel's brothers.
 Heloise wandered off in the middle of the night, never to be seen again.
 With the others dead, Isabel was left wandering alone in the jungle.

 When the servant Joachim arrived back at the camp, he found only the bodies of the deceased travelers.
 Unable to identify Isabel's body, he sent word of her death to Don Pedro — news which later reached Jean Godin.
 Isabel wandered alone and starving for nine days.
 Half-crazed, she met four Indians who offered her help in reaching Cayenne.
 With their help, she was able to reach the waiting ship.
 The story of her incredible journey soon spread, and she was treated to an increasingly grand reception as she made her way downriver.

 Reunion

 On 22 July 1770 Isabel and Jean were reunited in the town of Oyapock after more than 20 years of separation.
 They remained in Cayenne for a few years.
-On 21 April 1773, Isabel, her husband and her father decided to leave Guiana and finally make their way to France.
+On 21 April 1773, Isabel, her husband and her father decided to leave Guiana and finally make their way to metropolitan France.
 Don Pedro, having been severely disturbed by the events leading up to their arrival in France, died on 28 November 1780.
 Jean Godin died in their home on the Rue Hotel-Dieu in Saint-Amand-Montrond, Cher, on 1 March 1792.
 Isabel died there on 27 September the same year.